 Tap & Barrel is a chain of large pub-style restaurants with locations in Olympic Village, Coal Harbour, the Shipyards District and Granville Island.

 To learn how this restaurant compares with other similar places, see our article about Vancouver Casual Chain Dining Venues.
-To learn more about just this chain though, continue reading.
+To learn more about this chain specifically, continue reading.

 This article contains the following information about Tap and Barrel: